 Holding onto tokens over long term could also be beneficial.
 This is because when the founding project hits success, is adopted, and is functioning as a profitable endeavor, the token that is tied to it also increases in value.
 If the founding company does grow and flourish, the token value should also increase.If the project flops though, so does the value of the coin.

 There is also a chance that the coin could be used to power other projects.
 Similar to Bitcoin and Ethereum.
 As the blockchain industry develops, more cryptocurrencies will be the ‘go-to’ currencies.
-Like Bitcoin, we will see more and more digital currencies being used for everyday transactions and purchases.
-The coin that just got launched could be that next cryptocurrency to achieve this.
+Like Bitcoin, we will see (we are seeing) more and more digital currencies being used for everyday transactions and purchases.
+Just recently Litecoin moved to the lightning network, meaning extremely low transaction fees and high transfer speeds.

 Okay, so that’s the low down on what an ICO is and what are some of the benefits.
 These benefits reflect the positive side to ICOs and cryptocurrencies.

 We’ll break it down even further in the next chapter and show you how an ICO works and how you can personally benefit from one.
 However.
-There are issues and negatives that you need to extremely careful about.
+There are major issues and cons that you need to be extremely careful about.
 We’ll break these down too so stay tuned as we show you what to look for.